Robert (archbishop of Esztergom): Bishop of Veszprém

 Robert supported the foundation of monasteries in the territory of his diocese.
-For instance, he granted the collection right of tithe to the nuns of Veszprém Valley in 1210, upon the request of abbess Stella.
+For instance, he returned the collection right of tithe to the nuns of Veszprém Valley over their respective landholdings in 1210, upon the request of abbess Stella.
 During his episcopate, the abbeys of Almád and Hahót were (re-)established, while the hermits of St. James commenced their activities (they elevated into the formation of the Order of Saint Paul the First Hermit decades later).
 Robert donated annually 100 silver denari to the chapter of Veszprém.
+In November 1221, he requested the pope's consent for this.
 He also donated the chapel of Bereg to the canons for the spiritual sake of the murdered Queen Gertrude of Merania on the first anniversary of her burial.
+In the autumn of 1216, Robert requested Pope Honorius to confirm the royal donation of Szigetmonostor to the friars of the Teutonic Order's Virgin Mary hospital.
 Upon Pope Honorius' order, Knight Hospitaller Göncöl was ordained priest then consecrated Archbishop of Split by Robert in 1221.
 Later he was criticized for this step by the local chapter.
-Robert had several disputes over the collection right of tithes in his diocese with the Pannonhalma Abbey and its abbot Uros at least since 1211.
-The Holy See ruled in favour of Uros in 1215; despite the verdict, Robert tried to take advantage of the abbot's absentee, who participated in the Fifth Crusade, and forced the concerned churches to pay tithes to the Diocese of Veszprém in 1217–1218.
+Robert had several disputes over the collection right of tithes in Somogy County with the Pannonhalma Abbey and its abbot Uros at least since 1211.
+The Holy See ruled in favour of Uros in 1215; The tithes with the obligation to repair the churches remained in the hand of the monastery, which was obliged to pay 10 silver marks annually to the diocese.
+Despite the verdict, Robert tried to take advantage of the abbot's absentee, who participated in the Fifth Crusade, and forced the concerned churches to pay tithes to the Diocese of Veszprém in 1217–1218.
 Pope Honorius launched a new lawsuit, which lasted a long time, but was ruled in favor of Pannonhalma again.

+In the summer of 1223, he was among those prelates who informed the pope that Andrew II planned to arrange a new marriage for his eldest son, Béla.
 In 1225, Pope Honorius urged Andrew and Queen Yolanda to prohibit Muslims from employing Christians.
 Historian Nora Berend considers Robert, still as Bishop of Veszprém, was behind the charges, anticipating his future leading role on the issue.
 His appointment as archbishop in the next year showed his influence at the Roman Curia through his regular correspondence with the pope.
+One of his last decisions as bishop was when, in the early months of 1226, he attached the chapels of the diocese to its revenues.
+According to his decision, the half of the tithe income and oblations of the chapels is received by the chapel priests, and the other half by the chapter of Veszprém.
+His decree also defined the various types of income for the canons.